One Line Summary

 Opening Impression

-The Big Sleep didn’t just refine crime fiction — it reinvented it.
-Raymond Chandler replaces polite deduction with the hard-boiled conscience of Philip Marlowe, a man who keeps his integrity polished while the world rusts around him.
-The novel moves like jazz: smoky, syncopated, alive with irony.
-Beneath the clipped dialogue and cynicism runs a melancholy belief that decency still matters, even when it can’t win.
+The Big Sleep did not simply refine crime fiction, it reshaped it.
+Raymond Chandler replaces polite deduction with the hard-boiled conscience of Philip Marlowe, a man who keeps his integrity intact while the city corrodes around him.

 Synopsis